CodecoolGlobal/tech-interview-workbook-AishSunbae/docs/module_progbasics.md

 [source](https://www.w3schools.com/python/python_dictionaries.asp)

 *A dictionary is a collection which is unordered, changeable and indexed.
-In Python dictionaries are written with curly brackets, and they have keys and values.*
+In Python dictionaries are written with curly brackets, and they have keys and values.* dict_name = {key:value, ... keyN:valueN} This is a shorter form to describe a dict. :)

 #### What does it mean that an object is immutable in Python?